crate/crate-howtos/docs/admin/rolling-upgrade.rst

 contain enough nodes to hold the number of replicas that are configured even if one node is missing.

-So for example if there are only two nodes in a cluster and a table has one replica configured the ``graceful stop`` procedure will not succeed and abort as it won't be possible to relocate the replicas.
+For example if there are only two nodes in a cluster and a table has one replica configured the ``graceful stop`` procedure will not succeed and abort as it won't be possible to relocate the replicas.

 If a table has a range configured as number of replicas this will take into account the upper number of replicas.

-So, with two nodes and 0-1 replicas, the ``graceful stop`` procedure will abort.
+With two nodes and 0-1 replicas, the ``graceful stop`` procedure will abort.

 In short: for the ``full`` graceful stop to work the following has to be true::